Dre Campbell Farm

 12. Soap and Water

-One of the simplest ways to get rid of ants organically is to use a solution of organic liquid and water.
+One of the simplest ways to get rid of ants organically is to use a solution of mild liquid soap and water.

-Mix a few drops of organic liquid soap into a spray bottle filled with water.
+Mix a few drops of mild liquid soap into a spray bottle filled with water.
 Shake well to combine.

 Spray the soap solution directly onto the ants and entry points to kill them and eliminate the scent trail.
 The soapy water will suffocate the ants and wash away their scent so other ants can’t follow.